prividentity/PrivateIdentity-Oldd/Configure-Redis-and-mysql.md

 ## RDS MYSQL
 Amazon RDS for MySQL is compliant with many industry standards.
 For example, you can use Amazon RDS for MySQL databases to build HIPAA-compliant applications and to store healthcare related information, including protected health information (PHI) under an executed Business Associate Agreement (BAA) with AWS

+### prerequisites
+1. AWS must be configured on your system
+2. EKS cluster must be deployed

 ### Setup mysql and redis cluster
 #### 1. Go to location and change variables for mysql and redis
        cd $HOME/pb/kubernetes/deployment`